michmattera/heart-disease-analysis-and-prediction/README.md

 The business requirements were discussed with the client .

 1. The client is interested in understanding the patterns from the heart disease database so that the client can learn the most relevant variables correlated to a positive heart desease prediction.
-2. The client is interested in determining if a patient would have heart disease or not.
+2. The client is interested in determining if a patient would suffer from heart disease or not.

 ### Business Requirement 1: Data Visualization and Correlation study.